lassespilling/osrs-json-api/README.md

 # osrs-json-api

-A simple and easy Old School RuneScape API (hiscores and Grand Exchange) wrapper that returns JSON
+A simple and easy Old School RuneScape API (hiscores and Grand Exchange) wrapper that returns JSON friendly objects